kimfranklin/narw_sonobuoys/README.md

 this is a readme file

 ## overview
 North Atlantic Right Whale Sonobuoy Project.
-This project combines visual from aerial and vessel surveys and acoustic data from sonobuoys.
-Data were collected simultaneously providing a unique perspective of the whales observed.
+This project combines visual from aerial and vessel surveys, and acoustic data from sonobuoys.
+Data were collected simultaneously providing a unique perspective.
 This project shows trends between call types and associate behaviours.
-The findings suggest that we may be able to reliably infer whale behavior from acoustics alone, thus advancing acoustic monitoring beyond a presence-only tool.
+The findings suggest that we may be able to reliably infer whale behavior from acoustics alone.

 For the current (2021) manuscript, only aerial surveys from 2017-2019 were used, the vessel data was not.